Villa Le Corti in San Casciano in Val di Pesa

 -a second phase, from the 1689 to the 1700 around, which sees Filippo (1647-1706) protagonist of the decorative apparatus with sumptuous and particular creations, among which the alcove stands out.

-The Villa, with its majestic late-Renaissance architecture, has a quadrangular plan, with two towers on the main facade.
-Inside is the courtyard surrounded on all four sides by a loggia with round arches with cross vaults.
+The Villa, with its majestic late Renaissance architecture, has a quadrangular plan, with two towers on the main facade.
+Inside is the courtyard surrounded on all four sides by a round arched loggia with cross vaults.

-From the courtyard you can access the rooms on the ground floor.
-Among these, to note, the Women's Room (dining room) so called because at the end of the nineteenth century was decorated by the painter Gaetano Bianchi with the coats of arms of the noble houses of women married to the Corsini, and the Hall of Clement XII (salon da ballo) where there is an impressive marble bust in memory of the Corsini pontiff.
+The courtyard leads to the rooms on the ground floor.
+Among these, the Sala delle Donne (dining room) so called because at the end of the nineteenth century it was decorated by the painter Gaetano Bianchi with the coats of arms of the noble families of women who became brides to the Corsini, and the Sala di Clemente XII (hall da ballo) where there is an imposing marble bust in memory of Pope Corsini.

 On the first floor there is the Chapel frescoed by Bernardino Poccetti, and the apartment, wanted by Filippo on the occasion of his wedding with Lucrezia Rinuccini, for which he commissioned for the frescoes to Antonio Giusti and Alessandro Gherardini and to Giovannozzo Giovannozzi for the invoice of alcove, whose architecture simulates a cave.

-From the 2014 on the first floor of the Villa the Corsini Archive is kept, here transferred, after 3 centuries, from Florence.
-Ten rooms for 1.200 linear meters of strings, registers, cards, scrolls ... documenting ten centuries of the family's history.
-An extraordinary and unique source for scholars for knowledge, not only in the history of the family, but also in the history of our country.
+The Corsini Archive has been kept on the first floor of the Villa since 2014, transferred here, after 3 centuries, from Florence.
+Ten rooms for 1.200 linear meters of files, registers, papers, parchments… which document ten centuries of the history of the family.
+An extraordinary and unique source for scholars for knowledge, not only of the history of the family, but also of the history of our country.

 The Villa is the private residence of Duccio and Clotilde Corsini who live there and who with passion preserve and enhance this vast complex.